mbonaker/LinkPlay/README.md

 ### Configuration

-Since this addon currently gets blocked by some adblockers (at least uBlock), you may want to add the rule `@@||linkplay.softwar3.com:52795^$websocket` to prevent that from happening.

 By default the addon connects to the `linkplay.softwar3.com` server but you can change that in the extension settings.
-Remember to whitelist whatever server you use in your adblocker.